lacework/terraform-provider-lacework/docs/resources/convert_v1_to_v2_resource_groups.md

 Refer to [Filterable Fields section]https://docs.fortinet.com/document/lacework-forticnapp/latest/api-reference/690087/using-the-resource-groups-api
 ) of the Lacework API documentation for supported resource group filters.

+**Note**: The following examples illustrate some common Resource Group types.
+Additional Resource Group types may apply to your environment and these examples can be used to determine the converted format for those Resource Group types.

 # Lacework Account Resource Group

 There is no new version for Lacework account (organization-level) resource groups.
 No conversion is applicable.